Evidence review

 Tirzepatide works — at the full, titrated doses that were actually tested in SURMOUNT and SURPASS.
 Microdosing tirzepatide is a different thing entirely: an unproven, off-label, do-it-yourself practice with no dedicated trial behind it.
 The best dose-response evidence says lower doses produce smaller effects; the maintenance data say benefits fade without adequate exposure; the cardiovascular benefit came from a full dose of a different drug; and the safety data say "low dose" is not the same as "low risk," especially with compounded product.
 None of that proves a microdose does literally nothing — it means the evidence isn't there, and the claims racing around online are far ahead of what's been shown.

 If you're considering it, go in clear-eyed and talk to a qualified clinician.
-For the wider picture, see our pillar Microdosing GLP-1: what the evidence actually shows, the dose-response deep dive why lower doses do less, the question does microdosing GLP-1 actually work, and the safety review is compounded / microdosed GLP-1 safe.
+For the wider picture, see our pillar Microdosing GLP-1: what the evidence actually shows, the dose-response deep dive why lower doses do less, the question does microdosing GLP-1 actually work, the safety review is compounded / microdosed GLP-1 safe, and the tolerability question microdose vs full-dose GLP-1 side effects.
+If you've already decided to proceed, our guide to how to get microdosing tirzepatide walks through the real routes, costs, and legal caveats.
+And if you're eyeing the newer triple agonist instead, see why microdosing retatrutide is an even riskier bet — it isn't FDA-approved, and its lowest trial dose was already 1 mg.
 To see how the providers compare on price and oversight, we rank them on our GLP-1 microdose rankings hub.

 Frequently asked